Metastruct/talon_gmod/README.md

 ### For servers / singleplayer / listen server users

-The addon requires clientside/serverside Lua files for better commands support!
+The addon requires clientside/serverside Lua files for support for most commands!

-Subscribe to the [workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=TODO) for improved command support.
+Subscribe to the [workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2850447765) for improved command support.

 **Alternatively**